 And you’re done!
 Navigate to the location you specified in your SCP command and the file should be visible.

-SCP is the most direct way to transfer files from remote servers to local systems.
+SCP is the most direct way to transfer and download files from remote servers to local systems.
 It makes use of the same SSH protocols, so the connection is encrypted all the way through, making it immune to man-in-the-middle attacks.
 Hopefully, this tutorial will help you use it in an efficient, and easy manner.
 If you use one of our Managed Linux VPS services, and you have an issue with SCP or need more information about it please don’t hesitate to contact our 24×7 Linux Server Support, which comes included with your hosting plan.

 If this tutorial helped you move files from your remote server to your local machine, maybe consider sharing this knowledge with your friends by using our share shortcuts.
 You can also leave any additional tips or questions in our comment section below.
 Thank you.